Proton Mail vs Gmail: Which Is Best in 2025?

 -

-**Limited storage **: With the free Proton Mail account, users initially get 500 MB storage space and Proton gradually allows you to unlock up to 1 GB of total storage space.
+Limited storage: With the free Proton Mail account, users initially get 500 MB of storage space and Proton gradually allows you to unlock up to 1 GB of total storage space.
 Users also have the option to get a Mail Plus account which offers 15 GB total storage for 3.99 €/mt or a Proton Unlimited account which offers 500 GB total storage space for 9.99€/mth.
 This pricing struggles to compete with email providers like Google’s Gmail and even with Tuta Mail’s offering who offer much larger packages in the free version and less expensive plans for increased storage space.

 -

-**Limited integrations **: Proton Mail can integrate with some third-party services but this is limited and a lot fewer compared to Gmail.
+Limited integrations: Proton Mail can integrate with some third-party services but compared to Gmail this is much more limited.
 Proton Mail supports IMAP so that you can use popular email clients like Outlook or Thunderbird with it.
-However, to use this feature, you first need to have a paid plan and second need to install the Proton bridge (for decrypting your emails before they are sent to Outlook or Thunderbird), which is a bit clunky, particularly on Linux.
-The IMAP integration also raises the question, can you use Proton Mail but keep your Gmail account?
-The short answer is: No, you can not use Gmail within your Proton Mail account.
-The long answer is: If you check your emails on a desktop client like Outlook or Thunderbird, you can - theoretically - connect your Proton and your Gmail account to the desktop client via IMAP.
-However, this process is complex and needs to be set up correctly; plus, you will not be able to see whether emails in Proton Mail are end-to-end encrypted as the third-party email clients are not able to show whether an email was sent encrypted or not.
-This is why the other popular encrypted email provider, Tuta Mail, has decided not to build a bridge for third-party desktop clients, but has instead focused on developing its own native desktop clients for Windows, Apple and Linux - and these work like a charm and are completely free (but also here you can not use Gmail in the Tuta desktop clients).
+However, to use this feature, you first need to have a paid plan and second need to install the Proton bridge (for decrypting your emails before they are sent to Outlook or Thunderbird), which is a bit clunky, particularly on Linux users reported lots of issues.
+In addition, if you use the ProtonMail bridge, you should know that your encryption is no longer end-to-end: The bridge needs to decrypt your data and then send it to the desktop client that you use (Thunderbird, Outlook, Apple Mail) where the data is available in plain text and not encrypted.
+This raises severe security issues, particularly if you use Outlook as Outlook is not known for its best security standards.
+Plus, you will not be able to see whether emails in Proton Mail are end-to-end encrypted as the third-party email clients are not able to show whether an email was sent encrypted or not.
+This is why the other popular encrypted email provider, Tuta Mail, has decided not to build a bridge for third-party desktop clients but has instead focused on developing its own native email desktop clients for Windows, Apple and Linux - and these work like a charm and are completely free.

 Gmail Review